khsacc/PressureKeeper/README.md

 diamond anvil cell (mDAC).

-- **Actuator**: Druck PACE5000 controlling He membrane pressure (max 6 MPa), accessed via the HTTP API of a separate existing PACE5000 control app (started with its `--api` flag).
+- **Actuator**: Druck PACE5000 controlling He membrane pressure (max 6 MPa), accessed via the HTTP API of a separate existing PACE5000 control app, [PaceMaker](https://github.com/khsacc/PaceMaker) (started with its `--api` flag).
 This project never talks to the PACE5000 hardware directly — it only calls that app's API, which owns the serial link and device-level safety checks.
-- **Feedback**: sample pressure from ruby fluorescence, read via the HTTP API of a separate spectroscopy control app (typically running on a different PC), at up to ~4 Hz.
+- **Feedback**: sample pressure from ruby fluorescence, read via the HTTP API of a separate spectroscopy control app, [FluoRaPressée](https://github.com/khsacc/FluoraPressee), at up to ~4 Hz.

 Because pressure generation in DACs is largely irreversible, active pressure control **only ever raises actual membrane pressure**.
 The sole setpoint